Satellite Imagery Shows Northern California Kelp Forests Have Collapsed | Smart News | Smithsonian Magazine

 Random CSS Property

-The scaleY() CSS function defines a transformation that resizes an element along the y-axis (vertically).
+The translate() CSS function repositions an element in the horizontal and/or vertical directions.
 Its result is a <transform-function> data type.